charliefinn13/firstassignment/README.md

 <p>Hey everyone!
 I’m a 28-year-old rural kid that’s moved to the big city (Melbourne) about 6-7 years ago.
 I finished year 11 in high school (much regret) and haven’t studied since then (going on 11 years now).
 I was diagnosed with type one <i>diabetes</i> when I was 4 years old, been in and out of hospital a few times since but I’m finally on my way to getting my BSL sorted.
-I’ve also been struggling with a whole lotta mental illness’ since around the age of 14, which is why I’ve struggled with keeping my diabetes in check.</p>
+I’ve also been struggling with a whole lotta mental illness’ since around the age of 14, which is why I’ve struggled with keeping my diabetes in check.